 Check the material.
 If it’s leather, it should smell like leather.
 If it is supposed to be a durable canvas, it should be strong and well stitched.
 The material can tell you a lot about the bag’s quality.

 Look closely at the stitching and lining of the bag.
 Sloppy, slanted, and uneven stitching is a sign of a poorly made, and therefore, a fake bag.
 Designer bags will always have quality stitching because the quality item is part of the designer’s reputation.
 A real designer bag will often be lined with leather.
 Again, check the stitching of the lining if relevant, and observe if it is double stitching.

 Check the tags or labels.
 Check the inside tags – are they stamped into leather or hand-stitched?
 An obvious fake will have no name on the inside tag.
 Check outside tags as well because many designers include authenticity labels on the outside of the bag.

 Accessories- Watches & Jewelry

 “It is the unseen, unforgettable, ultimate accessory of fashion that heralds your arrival and prolongs your departure.– Coco Chanel”

 Assess the jewelry’s packaging.
-All Tiffany and Co. pieces come in a turquoise, velvet, drawstring bag, which is then placed inside the trademark Tiffany and Co. box and tied with a white satin ribbon while Vivienne Westwood jewelry comes with the box, the dustbag, and the jewelry.
+All Tiffany and Co. pieces come in a turquoise, velvet, drawstring bag, placed inside the trademark Tiffany and Co. box and tied with a white satin ribbon, while Vivienne Westwood jewelry comes with the box, the dust bag, and the jewelry.
 The tag on or near the clasp should say Vivienne Westwood, and the lettering in the tag should be of the same style and font as the packaging.

-New York City is taking counterfeiting very seriously adding a law to criminalize the buying and not just the manufacture of such good with a $1,000 fine and up to a year imprisonment.
+New York City is taking counterfeiting very seriously, adding a law to criminalize the buying and not just manufacture such good with a $1,000 fine and up to a year imprisonment.
 So though a $25 handbag sounds like a steal, add to it the $1,000 fine making the bargain sound like a sure bust!